‘Better Call Saul’ Season 3 Plot Revealed Ahead Of Release Date

 How Jimmy McGill transforms into Saul is still a mystery; however, Bob Odenkirk has teased the transformation as his character’s innocents slowly tearing away rather than a big moment in McGill’s life.

 Aaron Paul, who played Jesse Pinkman on Breaking Bad has spoken frequently about his desire to star in Better Call Saul.
 In a recent Ellen interview, Paul suggested that he has already shot his scene for the upcoming season.
 As both a drug user and seller before partnering with Walter White, it will be easy to include Pinkman in Better Call Saul.
-However his role in the series has not been confirmed.
+However, his role in the series has not been confirmed.

 Are you looking forward to Better Call Saul Season 3?